 10. Watch a Match at Anfield Stadium or Goodison Park

 Whether you’re a red, blue or in between, you have to grab tickets to a game at Anfield Stadium or Goodison Park.
 The atmosphere is always electric at both games, as fans are fiercely passionate about their club.
-Get swept up in the buzz as you watch the mighty reds or the toffees play their hearts out.
+Get swept up in the buzz when you visit Liverpool and watch the mighty reds or the Toffees play their hearts out.

-If you are planning a stay in Liverpool, consider Signature Living.
+If you are to visit Liverpool, consider a stay at Signature Living.
 We provide luxury, spacious group accommodation in Liverpool for an affordable price.
 For more information, call our friendly team on 0151 236 0166 or email firstname.lastname@example.org.